-The alternative method is in effect similar to a dielectric strength test at mains potential, or an insulation test at AC voltage, using a current limited voltage source (test voltage) at mains frequency.
-The maximum short circuit current is limited to 3.5 mA through a current limiting resistor of $66 \text{k}\Omega$, see figure 18.
+The alternative method is, in effect, similar to a dielectric strength test at mains potential, or an insulation test at AC voltage, using a current limited voltage source at mains frequency.
+The maximum short circuit current is limited to 3.5mA through a current limiting resistor of 66k $\Omega$ (see Figure 18).

-The live and neutral conductors are shorted together and the test voltage is applied between the mains parts and other parts of the equipment.
+The live and neutral conductors are shorted together and the current limited voltage is applied between the mains parts and other parts of the equipment.

 The current limiting resistor of $66k\Omega$ will result in an internal voltage drop when a fault current is flowing.
-Therefore, the applied test voltage will decrease when the leakage current increases.
+Therefore, the actual measuring voltage will decrease when the leakage currents increases.
 To reflect testing at mains voltage, the measured leakage current is scaled in proportion to the actual output voltage.

-In the example below, a resistance ($37k\Omega$) has been allocated to an applied part type BF.
-The total resistance connected to the mains voltage is $103k\Omega$ which results in a fault current of 2.23mA, measured at a voltage of only 83V over the applied part.
+In Figure 18, a resistance $(37k\Omega)$ has been allocated to an applied part type BF.
+The total resistance connected to the mains voltage is $103k\Omega$ , which results in a fault current of 2.23mA measured at a voltage of only 83V over the applied part.

-Figure 18: Example of current limited mains supply during alternative leakage
+Figure 18 - Example of current limited mains supply during alternative leakage